 JARROD DAHL P.O.
 Box 1 Ashland WI 54806

-Jarrod Dahl has been working with wood professionally since 1996 and making and selling his work through the business name Woodspirit Handcraft since 2007.
-He sells at his online web shop and at a few select galleries throughout the country.
+JARROD DAHL has been working with wood professionally since 1996 and making and selling his work through the business name Woodspirit Handcraft since 2007.
+He sells at his online web shop, at classes and events, and in shops and galleries throughout the country.
 He teaches workshops locally, nationally and internationally, and focuses on a range of traditional wooden handcrafts and hand tool skills.
 These include spoon carving, turning with a foot powered lathe, a wide range of basketry and general green woodworking.

 The ideas and/or ethos surrounding craft is something that Jarrod thinks about in depth and from a big picture viewpoint.
 His ideas can be critical, thought provoking, and expressed openly to raise the status of the traditional crafts, the people making it and how our culture sees these craft objects—their use and place in our modern world.